Twisted differential operators and $q$-crystals: -calculus

 \section{$q$-calculus}

 As before, we let $R$ be a $\mathbb Z[q]_{(p,q-1)}$-algebra and endow all modules with their $(p, q-1)$-adic topology.
+Completion is always meant with respect to this topology.
 We let $A$ be a complete $R$-algebra with a fixed topologically \'etale coordinate $x$ and we keep the notations from the previous section.
-We want to extend here some notions from our previous articles by taking into account the topology (see also \cite{LeStumQuiros17} where we did the affinoid case).
+We want to extend here some notions from our previous articles \cite{LeStumQuiros18}, \cite{LeStumQuiros18b} and \cite{GrosLeStumQuiros19} by taking into account the topology (see also \cite{LeStumQuiros20}, where we did the affinoid case).